 You may take a deduction for deductible casualty losses only to the extent that the loss is not covered by insurance.
 Thus, if the loss is fully covered, you'll get no deduction.
 Moreover, the personal deduction for casualty losses to personal property is severely limited: You can deduct only the amount of all your casualty losses for the year that exceed 10% of your adjusted gross income for the year.
 This greatly limits or eliminates many casualty loss deductions.
-To add insult to injury, you must also subtract $100 from each casualty or theft you suffered during the year.
+To add insult to injury, you must also subtract $100 from each casualty loss you suffered during the year.
 This reduction applies to each casualty loss.

 Example: Ken from the example above had a $25,000 uninsured loss to his home from a hurricane that resulted in a disaster declaration.
 Ken's adjusted gross income for the year is $75,000.
 He can deduct only that portion of his loss that exceeds $7,500 (10% x $75,000 = $7,500).

 If the property is only partly destroyed, your casualty loss deduction is the lesser of the decrease in the property's fair market value or its adjusted basis (your basis is reduced by any insurance you receive or expect to receive).
 You can obtain an appraisal by a competent appraiser to determine the reduction in fair market value of partly damaged property.
 However, this can be expensive.
 Instead of paying for an appraisal, the cost of cleaning up or of making repairs after a casualty can be used as a measure of the decrease in fair market value.
 But you can do this only if:

 Casualty losses from a federally declared disaster are always deductible in the year the casualty occurred.
 However, you have another option: You can treat the loss as having occurred in the prior year, and deduct it on your return or amended return for that tax year.
 This way, you can get a quick tax refund.

 Casualty losses are a hot ticket item for the IRS.
 Claiming them will increase your chances of being audited.
 Make sure you can document your losses.
 You'll need to have: